usgin/usgin-geoportal-specs/README.md

 #### STEP 04: Save Everything and Restart Servlet/Tomcat

 After the servlet has been restarted, test out the USGIN Profile to see if it works.

+### Adding the FGDC to USGIN-ISO 19115 XSLT
+Provided in this package (repository) is an fgdc directory that contains the XSLT and Definition file for FGDC to USGIN-ISO 19115.

+#### STEP 01: Add Files from the FGDC Directory into the Geoportal-Server

+Navigate to the _\gpt\metadata\fgdc_ directory within the Geoportal-Server and place the fgdc-to-USGIN19115-definition.xml and csdgm-to-iso19115_USGIN.xslt files in.

+#### STEP 02: